 Unary arithmetic operators

-You already know one unary arithmetic operator, the + operator.
+operator.
 And you should know how it works already.
-Its counterpart, the - unary operator works exactly the same as the + operator, but negates the resulting value.
+Its counterpart, the -

 -''; // -0